Anger is a normal, healthy emotion that every human experiences.

 Here are some telltale signs that your anger has reached an unhealthy level.

-- Have a hard time compromising or understanding how to get your point of view across.
+- If you have a hard time compromising or understanding how to get your point of view across.

-- You have trouble expressing emotions other than anger or pride yourself in being “tough.”
+- If you have trouble expressing emotions other than anger, or if you pride yourself on being “tough.”

-- View different opinions as a personal challenge, for example, getting angry when you’re not right for feeling like your values are being attacked rather than looking at things in a different way.
+- If you view different opinions as a personal challenge: For example, getting angry when you’re not right or when you feel like your values are under question.

 - Knots in your stomach

 - Heat in your belly, chest, or face